mmsaki/rush/readme.md

     - `RushSimpleFlashLoan`
         - For borrowing a single token

-    ↳ We supply liquidity to aave and received **atokens**
+    ↳ We ensure we have enough funds to pay flashloan fee.

     ↳ We call `.flashloan( )` on the lending pool contract

-    - Our `RushFlashloan` receiver contract will receive the funds.
+    - Our `RushFlashloan` contract will receive the funds and repay to aave with a flashloan fee.
-        - We can borrow tokens by providing an array of token addresses and amounts.
+        - We can add multiple tokens by providing the array of tokens and amounts we want to borrow.
-        - With enough net-worth you can borrow millions!
+        - With enough net-worth you can borrow upto millions!

 ![Token Balances](./images/rush_flashloans/rush_flashloans.003.jpeg)
 ![Token Balances](./images/rush_flashloans/rush_flashloans.004.jpeg)